-Clallam County’s 196-acre Salt Creek Recreation Area offers a little bit of something for everyone—playgrounds and play fields, hiking and biking trails, wildlife viewing, remnants from WWII-era Camp Hayden, year-round camping and panoramic views of the Strait of Juan de Fuca from the multi-use Striped Peak trail.
+Clallam County’s 196-acre Salt Creek Recreation Area offers a little bit of something for everyone—playgrounds and play fields, wildlife viewing, remnants from WWII-era Camp Hayden, year-round camping and panoramic views of the Strait of Juan de Fuca from the multi-use Striped Peak trail.

-Start out among fir and maple, traveling along a well constructed gravel path.
-As the path heads into the forest, it wanders through towering cedar, fir and hemlock while ascending to a viewpoint.
 About 0.9 miles from the trailhead, peer 200 feet below to a remote and isolated cove.
-The junction to side side trail leading down to the cove is clearly sign-posted.
+The junction for this side trail (named, appropriately, Cove Trail) is clearly posted.
 The hike down is steep, but excellent stepping-stairs have been built along the way, so footing is not as difficult as the grade would suggest.
 At high tide, the rocky beach is accessible only by wading, so it is best to go when the tide is at least half way out.

 Horseback riders are requested to stay off the Cove Trail to the water due to its steepness and the steps that are not built to stock standards.

 Back at the Strait Slope trail, continue on for a total of 1.8 miles from the junction to where the trail takes a horseshoe bend and soon becomes the Bunker Ridge trail.
 Here, you will want to stop and marvel at the view of the Strait of Juan de Fuca.
 Visitors used to have to walk the logging roads on Striped Peak back to the trailhead from here.
 Now, thanks to 3.5 years of work from WTA crews, visitors can rely on a beautifully-built trail to carry them back to the trailhead.